mbaily/fast_todo/README.md

 Important notes about semantics

+- Completion types are reference-only metadata for each todo.
+They do not change how priorities, recurrence, or other server-side logic behaves.
+- Marking a completion type does not re-order or re-prioritize todos automatically.
+Priority numbers and the app's priority-derived behaviors are independent of completion type flags.
+- Completion types are stored per-list and ordered by creation time; when extra completion types are shown in the table they follow that creation order so their columns are stable and predictable.

+If you want to change how completion types behave (for example, to make them affect ordering or filter results), that would need a server-side behavior change and is not the current behavior.

 ## Calculate button (CalcDict) on the todo page

 You can run quick calculations from a todo using the Calculate button.
 It evaluates the note text using a tiny RPN-style calculator with variables and shows the result below the note.